nushackers/nushackers-site/content/about/_index.md

 We also run smaller initiatives for the NUS community, like Project Mentor, where seniors mentor freshmen to help them navigate their first year of university; and Project Intern, where students share their internship experiences and advice to help (mostly) Year 2 and Year 3 students.
 Once in a while we also initiate other events like [OpenHack](https://openhack.nushackers.org).

-Some of our events are recorded if consent is given by the relevant parties.
+Most of our events are recorded if consent is given by the relevant parties.
 Find our recordings [here](https://www.youtube.com/@NUSHackersChannel/playlists).

 Participants at our events must follow our [event code of conduct]({{< ref "/conduct" >}}).